reichelu/splitutils/README.md

     dev_size: (float) proportion in set(split_on) for dev set, e.g. 10% of speakers
       to be held-out
-    test_size: (float) test proportion in set(split_on) for test set
+    test_size: (float) test proportion in set(split_on) for test set testset_not_smaller (bool) if True, and if test_size >= dev_size, it is ensured, that the resulting test set is not smaller than the dev set
     k: (int) number of different splits to be tried out
     seed: (int) random seed